 Patient's Query

-Fine, just in case I do not have either at the moment, Can I use Neosporin until then?
+Thank you for your reply.
+Fine, just in case I do not have either at the moment, can I use Neosporin until then?
 Will that be safe for it to go away?
 And also, will any of those things help stop the itching?

-At the moment, you use the ointment or cream which you have, and click a picture, and sent me.
+At the moment, you use the ointment or cream that you have, click a picture, and send it to me.
 That should do.
-It has a mild analgesic (local anesthetic) action that should get rid of the tingling sensation.
-Wash the area with lukewarm water twice daily and apply the cream after that.
+It has a mild analgesic (local anesthetic) effect that should relieve the tingling sensation.
+Wash the area with lukewarm water twice daily, then apply the cream.
 Do not scratch the area.
-If possible, try getting a steroid combination of Neomycin or Soframycin.
+If possible, try getting a steroid combination of Neomycin or Framycetin Sulphate.

 Patient's Query